fungenomics/CoRAL/README.md

 # :woman_judge: Consensus methods

-scCoAnnotate offers two options for calculating the consensus between tools, Majority Vote and CAWPE (Cross-validation Accuracy Weighted Probabilistic Ensemble).
+CoRAL offers two options for calculating the consensus between tools, Majority Vote and CAWPE (Cross-validation Accuracy Weighted Probabilistic Ensemble).
 The consensus method is specified in the config:

 ```
 # consensus method